SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 Work With a Disability Lawyer

-An experienced Social Security disability lawyer knows how to present your case in a way that meets SSA criteria.
+An experienced Social Security disability lawyer can assist with organizing documentation and explaining hearing procedures.
 They can help you gather strong evidence, respond to SSA requests, and represent you during hearings if needed.

 Be Honest and Consistent

 Your statements must align with your medical records.
-Any inconsistency can harm your credibility and reduce approval chances.
+Any inconsistency can harm your credibility and affect how information is evaluated.

 File Promptly and Respond Quickly